ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

 author: Caroline Whitehouse
 date: 2023-09-17T07:00:08.825Z
 ---
-A visit to Hastings was always asa special treat.
-The seafront has changed much over the years, the pier now sports some very trendy beach huts, and their pastel colours remind me of flavoured ice cream.
-Yet the smells and the sounds of the seaside always remain as they did when I was a child. s
+A summer visit to the seaside at Hastings was always a special treat.
+The seafront has changed much over the years, the pier now sports some very trendy beach huts, their pastel colours reminiscent of old-fashioned sweets.
+Yet the smells and the sounds of the seaside always remain as they did when I was a child.
+How reassuring some things never change.